Osteopathy, A Brief History

 Our body is drawn down by gravity and must resist this invisible force.
 To stand upright and walk requires a balance between stability and flexibility.
-The weight of our body presses down through the spine, into the sacrum, through the sacroilliac joints and down the legs.
-To maintain our upright posture while walking requires that the pain sensitive sacroilliac joints allow a small amount of movement.
+The weight of our body presses down through the spine, into the sacrum, through the sacroiliac joints, and down the legs.
+To maintain our upright posture while walking requires that the pain-sensitive sacroiliac joints allow a small amount of movement.
 Restriction or excessive play in these important joints can give a deep local ache on the belt line either side of the spine, or opposite the joint over the hip.

 Intervertebral Disc Pain:

 An estimated 30% of us have a disc bulge in our lower backs and feel no pain or symptoms what-so-ever.
-As we age these gel filled discs of connective tissue naturally tend to dry out, thin down and degenerate giving little cracks or fissures.
-Discs provide help to manage bending, compression, torsion and shear between the bones of the back.
-They do not act as a shock absorbers.
+As we age these gel-filled discs of connective tissue naturally tend to dry out, thin down and degenerate giving little cracks or fissures.
+Discs provide help to manage bending, compression, torsion, and shear between the bones of the back.
+They do not act as a shock absorber.

 What can go wrong?

 Discs become thinner, allowing the bones to move closer together, with the additional problem that with thinning the ligaments, tendons and muscles that join the bones appear over-long leading to that section of the back to become unstable.
 Your body responds to instability by building more bone, like castle buttresses, which in time can lead to bony spurs forming which can compress nerves, vessels or tendons.